 There are no federal detention facilities currently located in the Middle District of Tennessee.
-The United States Marshals Service contracts for space with a number of detention facilities.
+The United States Marshals Service contracts for space with a number of local detention facilities in Tennessee and Kentucky.
 If a defendant is detained pending trial, defense counsel may contact the United States Marshal's Office at (615) 736-5417 to find out where their client is located.
 Defense counsel should then contact the facility directly concerning visitation and other rules of the particular facility where the client is located.